LBNL-UCB-STI/beam/docs/protocols.rst

 1. If there are no more legs in the BeamTrip, the PersonAgent schedules the EndActivityTrigger and transitions to the InActivity state.
 2. Else the PersonAgent checks the BeamVehicleAssignment associated with the BeamTrip.
-3. If the PersonAgent is the driver of the next BeamLeg, then she sends an AssumeControl message to that BeamVehicle and schedules a StartLegTrigger and stays in the current state (which could be either Waitint or Moving depending on the circumstance).
+3. If the PersonAgent is the driver of the next BeamLeg, then she sends an BecomeDriver message to that BeamVehicle and schedules a StartLegTrigger and stays in the current state (which could be either Waitint or Moving depending on the circumstance).

 *Complete Driving Mission*